Established: 1977 (as Yannick Amirault - previous to that family has owned vineyards in Bourgueil for generations)

 — Chris Kissack, The Wine Doctor, January 2018.

 Bourgueil is located west of Tours in the western part of the Loire Valley.
 Bourgueil is situated on the northern side of the Loire, across the river from Chinon, and represents one of the northern-most appellations for growing red grape varieties in France.
-There are a variety of soil types here with the biggest and most cellar-worthy wines generally coming from the best vineyards on the slopes located further away from the Loire to the north and north-east of the town of Bourgueil.
-The vineyards on the flat gravelly river soils closer to the Loire yield wines which are usually aromatic, elegant and earlier to mature.
+There are mostly 3 distinct soil types here, limestone on the higher plateau, gravel below and sandy soils closer to the Loire.
+The biggest and most cellar-worthy wines generally coming from the best vineyards on the slopes located further away from the Loire to the north and north-east of the town of Bourgueil.
+The vineyards on the flat sandy river soils closer to the Loire yield wines which are usually aromatic, elegant and earlier to mature.

-Amirault has about 20 hectares of vineyard holdings in Bourgueil, mostly located on, or just at, the base of these slopes to the north and northeast of the village of Bourgueil.
+The Amiraults have about 20 hectares of vineyard holdings in Saint Nicolas (1/3rd) and Bourgueil (2/3rd), mostly located on, or just at, the base of these slopes to the north and northeast of the village of Bourgueil.
 Yannicks son Benoit now runs the estate and like his father he has chosen to work organically in the vineyards and is certified organic (Ecocert).
 All vinifications are made with indigenous yeasts with minimal SO2 and ageing takes place in a mixture of large tronconic oak vats, larger demi-muid barrels and increasingly in clay amphora.
 Extraction is long (up to 6 weeks) yet very gentle.
 All wines are bottled un-fined and unfiltered.
-Amirault produces 5 Bourgueil’s and 4 St Nicolas de Bourgueil’s and a stunning barrel fermented Rosé from which we have selected following;
+Amirault produces 4 Bourgueil’s and 3 St Nicolas de Bourgueil’s and a stunning barrel fermented Rosé from which we have selected following;

 100% Cabernet Franc for all wines